-- Academic performance (report card) and state/district assessments - Mastery on the Madison County Kindergarten Report Card: Students will score a 3 or higher on a minimum of 16/19 ELA Standards and 12/15 Math Standards. - Teachers will maintain checklists, grades, and/or a portfolio of standards-based performance for review.
+- Academic performance (report card) and state/district assessments - Mastery on the Madison County Kindergarten Report Card: Students will score a 3 or higher on a minimum of 12/16 ELA Standards and 11/15 Math Standards. - Mastery of 70% of the Kindergarten level high frequency words. - Teachers will maintain checklists, grades, and/or a portfolio of standards-based performance for review.